| The Micro, Small and Medium Enterprises Development Act, 2006This Act is enacted to facilitate the promotion, development and enhancement

 Regulation) Act, 1951, where the investment in plant and machinery is

-above rupees twenty five lakh but below rupees five crore |
+above rupees twenty five lakh but below rupees five crore | An enterprise engaged in providing or rendering of services, where

 the investment in equipment is above rupees ten lakh but below rupees